h-2/hannes.hauswedell.net/content/post/2018/04/03 - view1.md

 * Why do we put the member variables inside an extra data structure stored in a smart pointer?
 A requirement of views is that they be copy-able in constant time, e.g. there should be no expensive operations like allocations during copying.
 An easy and good way to achieve implicit sharing of the data members is to put them inside a `shared_ptr`.
-Thereby all copies share the data_members and they get deleted with the last copy.
+Thereby all copies share the data_members and they get deleted with the last copy. [^2]
+[^2]: This is slightly different than in range-v3 where views only accept temporaries of other views, not of e.g. containers (containers can only be given as lvalue-references).
+This enables constant time copying of the view even without implicit sharing of the underlying range, but it mandates a rather complicated set of techniques to tell apart views from other ranges (the time complexity of a function is not encoded in the language so tricks like inheriting ranges::view are used).
 * In cases where we only hold a reference, this is not strictly required, but in those cases we still benefit from the fact that storing the reference inside the smart pointer makes our view default-constructible.
 This is another requirement of views – and having a top-level reference member prevents this.
 [Of course you can use a top-level